JoeldelPilar/JoeldelPilar/README.md

   Basic knowledge and know how to get around, problem solve and find solutions.

 #### :thumbsup: Likes:
-Semantic HTML with focus on <b>a11y</b>, here I like to get better, find new ways and build webb that works, for everyone.
-Also I'm trying to make the best enviroment for developing, setting up project with a high standard regarding struckture and organicastion. :zap:
+Semantic HTML with focus on <b>a11y</b>, here I like to get better, find new ways and build web that works, for everyone.
+Also I'm trying to make the best enviroment for developing, setting up project with a high standard regarding structure and organizastion. :zap:

 <!---